Program Sustainability Planning Guide

 More than ever, program sustainability is a concern for nonprofits and the grantmaking organizations that fund them.
 It’s been estimated that up to 40% of all new social programs do not last long beyond their initial funding.
 Program sustainability is also a common question on grant application forms and one that many grantees struggle to answer confidently.

-But program sustainability is not just about funding, it’s the product of a proactive and step-by-step process.
+Nonprofit and program sustainability is the product of a proactive and step-by-step process.
 In Survive and Thrive, Kylie Hutchinson guides readers through a straightforward and innovative three-step strategy that ensures their programs have a lasting impact for years to come.
 Written in an informal and user-friendly style and packed with current research, relevant case studies, and practical exercises, Survive and Thrive is the definitive guidebook for nonprofits on how to develop a sustainability action plan.